Important Safety Information

 X-Rays can be used to assess subcutaneous air and foreign bodies distant from the site of injury.

-Injuries to the extremities can involve extensive nerve, muscle, vessel damage, as well as cause a distal compartment syndrome.
+Injuries to the extremities can involve extensive nerve, muscle, vessel damage, as well as cause a distal

 Injuries to the torso can involve internal organ damage.
 Surgical consultation should be obtained.